-West side addiction recovery program to keep families together
+West side addiction recovery program designed to keep families together

 INDIANAPOLIS (MIRROR INDY) — The row of shovels planted in a raised line of dirt meant something extra special to Heather Burton.